Planning a Midwest Thanksgiving vacation? This is the guide for you!

 The Holiday Inn Express & Suites Custer-Mt.
 Rushmore puts you close to Custer’s restaurants and a short drive to Custer State Park, Crazy Horse Memorial, and Mount Rushmore.

-Book a few months in advance to ensure the best rates.
+Book a few months in advance for the best rates.

 Top off your experience with a unique Thanksgiving dinner at the Laughing Water Restaurant at Crazy Horse Memorial.